Cyclops (Marvel Comics): Publication history

+21st century

 During Joss Whedon's run of Astonishing X-Men, Cyclops adopts a new attitude unfamiliar to most accustomed fans.
 After Emma Frost's psychic intervention at the mansion, he temporarily loses his powers after owning up to his self-inflicted, traumatic past.
 This prompted an interview with Whedon in Wizard magazine #182.
 When asked if Cyclops did not have his powers anymore, Whedon replied:

 Now, the X-Men leader has become more confident, outspoken, and audacious.
 This has had a significant effect on his leadership and his respect among teammates, most notably Wolverine.

-However, since the birth of Hope Summers, Cyclops has become increasingly unstable with his own self.
-Overprotective of those close to him, amoral in his new, Magneto-like view of humanity, and mentally ambiguous, Cyclops is viewed as an antihero and occasionally even a villain in the minds of his fellow superheroes.
+However, after the birth of Hope Summers, Cyclops becomes increasingly unstable with his own self.
+Overprotective of those close to him, amoral in his new, Magneto-like view of humanity, and mentally ambiguous, Cyclops has been viewed as an antihero and occasionally even a villain in the minds of his fellow superheroes.
 Kieron Gillen's run in Uncanny X-Men ended with an unrepentant Cyclops, who had become increasingly hardline during Gillen's run, in prison for his actions during Avengers vs. X-Men, up to and including him killing Xavier while under the influence of the Phoenix Force.
 Gillen wrote him openly suicidal in a five-part epilogue: AvX: Consequences.

-As part of Marvel NOW!, there are two Cyclopes: the original Cyclops is featured in volume 3 of The Uncanny X-Men, which was launched in February 2013, and a younger time-displaced version as part of the All-New X-Men team, both series are written by Brian Michael Bendis and drawn by Chris Bachalo.
+In the Marvel NOW! period, there are two Cyclopes: the original Cyclops is featured in volume 3 of The Uncanny X-Men, which was launched in February 2013, and a younger time-displaced version as part of the All-New X-Men team, both series are written by Brian Michael Bendis and drawn by Chris Bachalo.
 Uncanny X-Men features the remnants of Cyclops' Extinction Team, who have taken up a revolutionary, and sometimes violent course to promote mutant rights, and started up a new school for new mutants, the New Charles Xavier School for the Gifted.
 The younger Cyclops tries to make sense of his future and find a place for himself, while deciding if he even wants to stay an X-Man.

 In the new Dawn of X saga Cyclops has been given the role of Great Captain Commander.
-The X-Men Senior Editor Jordan D. White said regarding Cyclops role in Krakoa in an interview:
+The X-Men Senior Editor Jordan D. White said, regarding Cyclops' role in Krakoa:

 Fictional character biography

 Cyclops's history has undergone various revisions, both minor and major.
 The central fixed element is the character's origin story.
 As a young boy, Scott Summers is orphaned after watching his parents die in a plane crash.
-Scott and his brother, Alex, were the only survivors. as their parents placed the two boys in the only available parachute and forced them to jump from the plane just prior to crashing.
+Scott and his brother, Alex, were the only survivors as their parents placed the two boys in the only available parachute and forced them to jump from the plane just prior to crashing.
 The boys become wards of the state and are separated.
 When Scott's powers manifest uncontrollably, he runs away from the orphanage and wanders before being taken in as ward by Charles Xavier.